Professor Hector MacQueen

 SLC DISCUSSION PAPERS

-So far we have published two discussion papers and a report:
+So far we have published three discussion papers and a report:

 - Discussion Paper on Interpretation of Contract (DP 147), 2011

 - Discussion Paper on formation of contract (DP 154), 2012